paulohsilvapinto/aws-certify/Storage/backup.md

 ## Backup Plans

-Backup plans are backup policies and basically says what the backup automation will do:
+Backup plans are backup policies and basically say what the backup automation will do:

 - **Frequency**: cron expression of when the backup should be made.
 - **Backup Window**: what time range is more appropriate to run the backup.